RheoCents/Baby-MEN-Webpage/readme.txt

 Through VS Code:
 	After opening our group laboratory folder
-		Type python app.py and run the local ip address 127.0.0.1:5000 You may know explore
+		Type python app.py or run app.py and run the local ip address 127.0.0.1:5000 You may know explore
 HOME Tab:
 	0  HEADER  0